Here are Some Traditions of the Himba Tribe, the Red People of Africa.

 Source: Pinterest

-The Himba tribe can be traced back to the 16th century when members of this tribe crossed the Angolan border and settled in a new land known as Kaokoland (meaning “far away land”).
+The Himba tribe can be traced back to the 16th century when members of this tribe crossed the Angola border and settled in a new land known as Kaokoland (meaning “far away land”).
 Kaokoland is a remote and untouched region of Namibia.
 It records fewer visits, making it less explored.
 However, the area would come off as appealing to adventurous travelers.

 The people of this tribe are called the “Red People of Africa” because of their distinctive way of presenting themselves, especially with their color.
-Their women tint their bodies with a mix of animal fat and an ochre powder called “otjize.”
+Their women tint their bodies with a mix of animal fat and an ochre powder called “otjize paste.”
 They also color their hair, which symbolizes beauty to them.

 In the Himba culture, the circumcision of boys before puberty is a rite of passage.
 A Young Himba man is not regarded as a man until he marries.
 A Himba girl is also not considered a full-fledged woman until she has a child.